Siege of Geertruidenberg (1593): Background

 In 1573, Geertruidenberg had been taken by a mixed Protestant force of English, French, and Dutch troops.
-In 1589 however the Spaniards had won the town back as they successfully bribed the treacherous long underpaid English brigands who had been garrisoned there.
+In 1589, however, the Spaniards won the town back by successfully bribing the long underpaid English troops who had been garrisoned there.
 Despite this however the Spanish Army of Flanders had been hampered in its effort to overcome the local resistance.
 When the Spanish forces were committed in France to halt the collapse of the Catholic League, Dutch and English forces under the command of Maurice of Nassau went on the offensive.
 Maurice adopted the same tactics as the Duke of Parma by creating defensible barriers and zones of control; this resulted in many towns and regions falling into Anglo-Dutch hands throughout the 1590s.

 In 1592, the Zeelanders urged the States-General delegates to advance on Geertruidenberg, but the decision was overruled and Groningen was chosen as more important and as such the operations continued to cut off the city.
-Thus during Maurice's 1592 summer offensive two cities were besieged and captured - Steenwijk fell in July and Coevorden capitulated in September which resulted in Spanish-held Groningen being strangled further by the end of the year.
+Thus during Maurice's 1592 summer offensive two cities were besieged and captured – Steenwijk fell in July and Coevorden capitulated in September which resulted in Spanish-held Groningen being strangled further by the end of the year.
 After the capture of both towns, this time the Frisians demanded that Groningen should be besieged.
 The States delegates decided otherwise, and in 1593 Geertruidenberg was chosen much to the Zealanders delight.
 The Frisians were bitter, and in protest, they sent no troops to Geertruidenberg.
 This turned into a strategy that the Dutch played upon; the Frisian troops stayed put and this forced the Spanish to think that Groningen would be besieged, forcing them to leave a sizeable garrison there.

 A relative advantage for the Dutch was that Alexander Farnese, Duke of Parma, captain of the Spanish army had died of his wounds he had sustained while retreating from Caudebec in France.
 His replacement was Count Von Mansfeld, and the Republic ordered Philip of Nassau to launch a diversionary attack on Luxembourg.
 The strategy was to lure Mansfeld, also governor of Luxembourg, to pursue Nassau to the south of the Netherlands.
 This would then give Maurice the necessary time to surprise the Geertruidenberg garrison.

 Before his pursuit of Philip, Mansfeld had already sent some companies from Groningen to Gertrudenberg.
 The city had been strengthened in Spanish hands and the approaches were difficult, owing to the network of ditches and canals which surrounded it.
 Moreover, a besieging force would be exposed to attacks from the army under Mansfeld.
 An elaborate set piece siege on a large scale was necessary.

 Philip of Nassau's Luxembourg campaign went ahead as planned and succeeded in drawing Mansfeld away, which gained Maurice enough time to march to Geertruidenberg.